drupal-composer/drupal-scaffold/README.md

 ## Usage

-`composer require drupal-composer/drupal-scaffold:dev-master` in your composer project before installing or updating `drupal/core`.
+Run `composer require drupal-composer/drupal-scaffold:dev-master` in your composer project before installing or updating `drupal/core`.

+Once drupal-scaffold is required by your project, it will automatically update your scaffold files whenever `composer update` changes the version of `drupal/core` installed.

 ## Configuration